 Daler Rowney is one of UK's art materials manufacturer.
 The Daler Rowney's Calli is a calligraphy and India ink made in England.
 It's an acrylic-based ink designed specifically for calligraphy.

-The Calli is actually available in different colours as well, namely Scarlet, Burgandy, Green, Blue, Scarlet, Brown and Jet Black India (the one I'm reviewing).
+The Calli is actually available in different colours as well, namely Scarlet, Burgandy, Green, Blue, Brown and Jet Black India (the one I'm reviewing).
 It's also available and sold as a set of 6 colours too.

 The ink is sold in a 1oz (29.5ml) glass bottle which has an opening of good size for dip pens and brushes.